mobify/mobify-data-guide/README.md

 ### Git

+> "Why do I care about git/(x version control)?", Anon, including a lot of us in the past.

-"Why do I care about git?"
-That's a common question that is asked and as an engineering company, a lot of our discussion happen on github.
+That's a common question that is asked.
+As an engineering company where we seek [open discussion](https://github.com/mobify/developer-values#-seek-feedback) a lot of our discussion happen through [Pull request](https://code.tutsplus.com/tutorials/using-pull-requests-as-code-reviews--cms-21959).
 Being familiar with your workflow on git will help you in communicating with your peers.

 > The [codecademy git course](https://www.codecademy.com/learn/learn-git) is our recommended way